ropensci/roweb3/content/blog/2025-07-23-news-july-2025/index.md

 We're very excited to introduce the new rOpenSci [Champions](/champions)!
 This cohort will participate in the program and carry out their work in Spanish, allowing us to continue strengthening the open science and research software development community in this language.
 We're excited about the projects they'll be developing, which tackle real-world challenges across diverse disciplines and regions of Latin America.

-Read all about the new champions and their projects in our [blog post](/blog/2025/07/03/champions-2025/).
+Read all about the new Champions and their projects in our [blog post](/blog/2025/07/03/champions-2025/).

 ### rOpenSci at useR!
 2025

-August 1, [useR!
+August 1st, [useR!
 2025 Virtual](https://user2025.r-project.org/program/virtual/) with **free registration**.

-August 08-10, 2025 [useR!
+August 8th through 10th, 2025 [useR!
 2025](https://user2025.r-project.org) will take place in Penn Pavilion, Duke University, Durham, North Carolina.

 **rOpenSci will be there!**

 -   [Yanina Bellini Saibene](/author/yanina-bellini-saibene/) will be presenting her keynote ["We R Together.
-How to learn, use and improve a programming language as a community."](https://user2025.r-project.org/program/in-person/keynotes/yanina-bellini-saibene)
+How to learn, use and improve a programming language as a community"](https://user2025.r-project.org/program/in-person/keynotes/yanina-bellini-saibene) on Sat, Aug 9, 2025 - 17:00--18:00 (EDT)

--   [Will Landau](/author/will-landau/) will be presenting his keynote ["Poweful simulation pipelines with {targets}"](https://user2025.r-project.org/program/in-person/keynotes/will-landau)
+-   [Will Landau](/author/will-landau/) will be presenting his keynote ["Poweful simulation pipelines with {targets}"](https://user2025.r-project.org/program/in-person/keynotes/will-landau) on Sun, Aug 10, 2025 - 15:00-16:00 (EDT)

 -   [Noam Ross](/author/noam-ross/) will be presenting "Curating a Community of Packages: Lessons from a Decade of rOpenSci Peer Review" on Sat, Aug 9, 2025 - 13:00--14:10 (EDT)

 -   Our Champion [Erika Siregar](/author/erika-siregar/) is presenting "rPlaywright: Bringing Playwright's Power to R for Scalable Web Automation", Fri, Aug 8, 2025 - 18:15--19:30 (EDT)

--   [Andrea Gomez Vargas](/author/andrea-gomez-vargas/), one of our Champions, is presenting "ARcenso: A Package Born from Chaos, Powered by Community" on Sat, Aug 9, 2025 - 13:00--14:10 (EDT)
+-   Our Champion [Andrea Gomez Vargas](/author/andrea-gomez-vargas/) is presenting "ARcenso: A Package Born from Chaos, Powered by Community" on Sat, Aug 9, 2025 - 13:00--14:10 (EDT)

 -   [Luis D. Verde Arregoita](/author/luis-d.-verde-arregoitia/) is presenting "Bringing the fun of hex stickers to your R session" on Sun, Aug 10, 2025 - 10:30--12:00 (EDT)